brainix/pottery/README.md

 [Redis](http://redis.io/) is awesome, but [Redis commands](http://redis.io/commands) are not always fun.
 Pottery is a Pythonic way to access Redis.
 If you know how to use Python dicts, then you already know how to use Pottery.
+Pottery is useful for accessing Redis more easily, and also for implementing microservice resilience patterns; and it has been battle tested in production at scale.

 [![Build status](https://img.shields.io/github/workflow/status/brainix/pottery/Python%20package/master)](https://github.com/brainix/pottery/actions?query=branch%3Amaster)
 ![Dependencies up to date](https://img.shields.io/librariesio/github/brainix/pottery)